 And so, a full four years later…

 There I was, a fully fledged and recognised plumber.
 During which time I had completed all sorts of jobs including drains, guttering, bathrooms, kitchens, central heating systems.
 I had also learned how to tackle tiling, plastering, brick laying and I had even serviced the odd boiler or two (no names please).
 I’d also taken further exams and gained my full city and guilds trade membership.

 I was a fully indentured, City & Guilds advanced crafts, plumbing & heating engineer now.
 And I was doing more and more work alone.

 It wasn’t all good news though.

-With over three thousand members and almost five hundred regulars every week, many of whom had watched me grow up in front of them, it wasn’t very long before a few small jobs were coming through for me and from those tiny acorns, mighty oaks were about to grow.
+With over three thousand members and almost five hundred regulars every week.
+Many of whom had watched me grow up in front of them.
+It wasn’t too long before a few small jobs were coming through for me.
+And from those tiny acorns, mighty oaks were about to grow.

 And for anyone that thinks there’s no truth in being at the right place at the right time, maybe I might just be the exception to the rule.